oxheadalpha/xtz-shots-website/getting-started.md

 Effectively, by importing a tarball instead of a snapshot, you skip the snapshot import that the node would normally do.

-Consequently, by importing a tarball, you can go from zero to a fully synced node in less time: cyrrently it takes about **9 minutes** to get a fully synced rolling node.
+Consequently, by importing a tarball, you can go from zero to a fully synced node in less time: currently it takes about **9 minutes** to get a fully synced rolling node.

 ### Archive tarballs